 One possibility is that you’re simply not baking your muffins for long enough.
 If your muffins aren’t browning on top, then perhaps you gave up before they had a chance to brown.

 The best thing to do is to turn the oven light on and keep an eye on your muffins when it gets close to the recommended baking time being done.
-Many people also try to brown the tops of the muffins by leaving them in the oven at a lower temperature.
+Many people also try to brown the tops of them by leaving them in the oven at a lower temperature.

 What If the Muffins Burn?